NoTwistedHere/Roblox-Apis/Documentations/auth.roblox.com.md

                     }
                 }
             },
-            "description": "The request model containing the nonce and the solution. {Roblox.Authentication.Api.Models.PasswordResetVerificationRequest}"
+            "description": "The request model containing the nonce and the solution. {A verification model}" }
-        }
     },
     "Responses": {